McTavishLab/physcraper_ms/joss_submission.md

     ancestor are collected even if one specifies only part of a clade".
     - A study developing a tool to link wikipedia data to NCBI taxonomy [@page2011linking] cites phylota as a phylogenetic resource that uses the NCBI taxonomy.
-    - the study that present DarwinTree [@meng2015darwintree] as well as the study presenting an approach to screen sequence data for The Platform for Phylogenetic Analysis of Land Plants (PALPP), using the MapReduce paradigm to parallelize BLAST [@yong2010screening], both cite phylota as one among other "studies based on data mining large numbers of taxa or loci".
+    - the study that present DarwinTree [@meng2015darwintree], the study presenting an approach to screen sequence data for The Platform for Phylogenetic Analysis of Land Plants (PALPP), using the MapReduce paradigm to parallelize BLAST [@yong2010screening], as well as [@meng2014rapidtree] all cite phylota as one among other "studies based on data mining large numbers of taxa or loci".
+    - A study presenting a tool to asses gene sequence quality for automatic construction of databases [@meng2012gsqct], as well as their parallelized version using MapReduce [@meng2012cloud], cite phylota (along with @yong2010screening) as a tool that relies on sequence similarity (BLAST) and not taxon name annotations in the database, for mining large numbers of taxa or loci, without making any control on the quality of the sequencing.
     - A review on online plant databases aiming to "provide recommendations for current information managers and developers concerning the user interface and experience;
     and to provide a picture about the possible directions to take for those in charge of the creation of information at all levels".
-They cite phylota as a tool allowing researchers "to acces equally and globally, without travel, a [phylogenetic?] model of plants at the kingdom level".
+They cite phylota as a tool allowing researchers "to acces equally and globally, without travel, a [phylogenetic?] model of plants at the kingdom level" [@jones2014trends].
-    - A study presenting a tool to asses gene sequence quality for automatic construction of databases [@meng2012gsqct], as well as their parallelized version using MapReduce [@meng2012cloud], cite phylota (along with @yong2010screening) as a tool that relies on sequence similarity (BLAST) and not taxon name annotations in the database, for mining large numbers of taxa or loci, without making any control on the quality of the sequencing.
-On the same line
     - a paper aiming to establish an online information system for the legumes and to outline "best practices for development of a legume portal to enable data sharing and a better understanding of what data are available, missing, or erroneous,